stevleibelt/incubator/component/php/batch_job/README.md

             * minimum amount of entries in queue
     * one job simple prepares the chunks per batch job type
     * one job to start the prepared chunks per batch job
+* database connection is provided by injecting a PDO object (or take a look to [persistents interface](https://github.com/phly/PhlyRestfully))
-* server load can be fetch by
+* server load can be fetch by (can be implemented as batch job “update server load” also)
     * url endpoint
     * database table
-* queue is a database table by default
+* queue is a database table by default/as reference implementation
     * queues are managed in pure pdo-sql to increase speed and reduce memory footprint
-* batch job can be paused
+* batch job can be paused (planned for version 1.3)
+* use rest endpoints for url process calling (and provide example cli implementation for using the rest endpoints)
+* the manager simple triggers the commands above by reading the configuration and using the right factories
+    * everything is a batch job / processor represented by a queue
+        * processor_queue_enqueuer  -> procesor_queue
+        * enqueuer_queue_enqueuer   -> enqueuer_queue
+        * acquire_queue_enqueuer    -> acquire_queue
+        * release_queue_enqueuer    -> release_queue

-### Processor History
+### Processor History (planned for version 1.2)

 * one entry per executed processor
 * has a well defined ProcessorHistoryItem
 * is defined by a ProcessorHistoryStorageInterface

-### Processor List
+### Processor List (planned for version 1.2)

 * one entry per running processor
 * has a well defined ProcessorListItem